knative/docs/docs/install/Knative-with-AKS.md

 > command to view the component's status updates in real time.
 Use CTRL + C to
 > exit watch mode.

-## Installing Cert-Manager

-Follow the [instructions](../serving/installing-cert-manager.md) to install Cert-Manager if you want to use use [Auto TLS feature](../serving/using-auto-tls.md).

 ## Installing Knative

 The following commands install all available Knative components.
 To customize